jasonereid/docker/README.md

 ## Basic Docker Commands

-docker run nginx - starts and runs a docker instance of the NGINX image
+docker run <IMAGE_NAME> - starts and runs a docker instance of the specified image

 docker ps - lists all running containers, use the -a option to see all containers regardless of whether they are running or not